 Most cloud-based live chat providers will have their software hosted on an industry-standard solution like Amazon Web Services or Microsoft Azure.
 Because of the scale at which these providers operate, it’s very easy for live chat software vendors to accommodate periods of intense activity for your business without having to pay continually for that high capacity during times of less intense usage.
 Similarly, in the event of a natural disaster, it is easy for the provider to “failover” to another, backup server in a different location to ensure minimal disruption to your business.

 While an on-premise solution certainly offers greater control to your IT team (and to the vendor), it cannot compete with cloud-based software in terms of fast, affordable, flexible operations.

 Live Chat Software Security

 Last year Computer World acknowledged that, while it may psychologically feel less secure to have business data transmitted through and stored on a public cloud, it’s actually the means of access rather than the location of the data that matters most.
-In terms of access, Network World notes that the cloud-based hosting actually reduces the “surface area” vulnerable to penetration attacks as compared to on-premise hosting.
-Moreover, by virtue of their business purpose, public cloud providers (e.g. Microsoft Azure) invest a considerable amount of budget and expertise into getting security right—likely beyond the resources of an IT team supporting a legacy system.
+In terms of access, Network World notes that cloud-based hosting reduces the “surface area” vulnerable to penetration attacks as compared to on-premise hosting.
+Moreover, by virtue of their business purpose, public cloud providers (e.g., Microsoft Azure) invest a considerable amount of budget and expertise into getting security right, likely beyond the resources of an IT team supporting a legacy system.

 Live Chat Software Agility